Peak Design Capture Camera Clip

 In conclusion, we think that this is an awesome product and will be a great addition to many photographers’ kits.

-Used in combination with The Cuff or The Clutch and attached to your belt would be one scenario that which this product would work really well.
-Also, this is an awesome product to use with the Lens Kit (see image above – click the link to see our review) as you can use it attached to your camera bag, waist belt, or a strap.
+Used in combination with the Cuff, Clutch, or Micro Clutch and attached to your belt would be scenarios where this product would work really well.
+Lastly, this is an awesome product to use with the Lens Kit (see image above – click the link to see our review) as you can use it attached to your camera bag, waist belt, or a strap.
 Click here to see their full range.